| Tips for Trail Riding

 fisherman vests and special riding vests made for you to where and

+horn bags, saddle bags and cantle bags for your tack.
 Both you and your mule might light to have a snack on the trail.

 Keep your mule’s snack on you just in case you might need it to